 Here’s an example that expands the Python container to add Python minifier support.
 In an empty directory, create a file named Dockerfile that contains this.

-RUN pip install pyminifier
+FROM python RUN pip install pyminifier

 This Dockerfile creates a new image from the Python base image.
 The RUN line adds a new layer that contains the pyminifier package.